acbart/myracketrelationshipiscomplicated.com/README.md

 # So What?

 Just to reiterate, this website was recreated half as a record, half as a joke.
+I tried to back up my claims with citations and data, but it's always hard to dig these things up.
 I think most folks who are aware of this debate have already taken a side.
 I doubt my evidence will be sufficient for changing anyone's heart.
 But I still felt that there was value in putting this together.
 I hope you can see value in my perspective, just as I still see the value in the Racket community's perspective.

 As long as they keep that perspective far away from my Freshmen.